As of February 1, 2016 all applications must be submitted through Cayuse IRB. No email submissions will be accepted.

 Investigators planning to initiate a research study involving human subjects should allow at least two months for the review process, since UCAIHS may need to request revisions or additional information before granting final approval.

 Under the University’s Federalwide Assurance with the HHS, all Investigators (i.e., principal investigators, co-investigators, faculty sponsors as well as other research personnel who have involvement with human subjects need to demonstrate a basic knowledge of human research ethics, regulations, laws and local policies prior to initiating research with human subjects.
 At NYU, educational training has been assured for all research personnel who are involved with human research subjects.
-All NYU Investigators are required to review the human subjects tutorial and take and pass the UCAIHS Certification Exam before submitting materials for review to the UCAIHS.
+All NYU Investigators are required to take the Collaborative Institutional Training Initiative (CITI) course for Social and Behavioral Research Scientists.
+Detailed information and links to CITI are available here.

 The Committee meets once a month to consider applications that require full board review.
 Prior to each monthly meeting, every new full board application is assigned to a primary and a second reviewer who present the results of their review to the convened board.
 The new application is then considered by the full Committee.
 Based upon its review and deliberations, the Committee makes a recommendation.